mahdizareeii/Spring-Boot-Jwt-Token/README.md

 ## **Install Java :
 apt-get update

 apt-get install default-jre

 apt-get install default-jdk

+Check Java version to see if installation was successfull:

+java -version

-Check Java version to see if installation was successfull: java -version be careful you should install the version of java that you used in your project for example if your project using java 17 you should install that version sudo apt install openjdk-17-jdk
+be careful you should install the version of java that you used in your project for example if your project uses java 17 you should install that version

+sudo apt install openjdk-17-jdk

 then make a directory in your server for example 'api'